Introduction

 Chapter 3

 As time elapsed the fire service began to get a grip on me, and shortly before the end of August I took a decisive step, which I have never regretted.
-In commenced my training in firemanship.
+I commenced my training in firemanship.

 I shall never forget my first drill, from a hydrant in Adelaide Place outside the County Hospital Nurses Home*.
 Fitted out with brand new equipment, I felt very proud of myself, but returning to the station in a wet dishevelled state I didn’t feel quite so keen.
 Nevertheless, I stuck it and before long became comparatively proficient in the manipulation of the appliances.